Rambler Classic: Second generation

 For the 1963 model year, the Rambler Classic line was completely redesigned with subtle body sculpturing.
 Outgoing design director, Edmund E. Anderson, shaped the Classic that was named Motor Trend magazine's 1963 "Car of the Year."
 These were also the first AMC models that were influenced by Dick Teague, the company's new principal designer.
 He "turned these economical cars into smooth, streamlined beauties with tons of options and V-8 pep."

-Being of a suitable size for international markets, this Rambler was assembled in a number of countries.
+Being of a suitable size for international markets, this Rambler was assembled in several countries.
 In Europe, Renault built this car in their Haren, Belgium plant and marketed it as a luxury car, filling the gap above the tiny Renault Dauphine.

 The 1963 Classics were also the first all-new cars developed by AMC since 1956.
-Keeping the philosophy of the company, they were more compact – shorter and narrower by one inch (25 mm), as well as over two inches (56 mm) lower – than the preceding models; but lost none of their "family-sized" passenger room or luggage capacity featuring a longer 112 in wheelbase.
+Keeping the philosophy of the company, they were more compact – shorter and narrower by one inch (25 mm), as well as over two inches (56 mm) lower – than the preceding models, but lost none of their "family-sized" passenger room or luggage capacity featuring a longer 112 in wheelbase.